nameko/nameko/docs/index.rst

 User Guide
 ----------

-This section covers most things you need to know to create and run your own nameko services.
+This section covers most things you need to know to create and run your own Nameko services.

 .. toctree::
    :maxdepth: 2